Xiphosura: Reproduction

 Xiphosurans move to shallow water to mate.
 The male climbs onto the back of the female, gripping her with his first pair of walking legs.
 The female digs out a depression in the sand, and lays from 200 to 300 eggs, which the male covers with sperm.
 The pair then separates, and the female buries the eggs.

 The egg is about 2–3 mm across.
-Inside the egg the embryo goes through four molts before it hatches into a larva often called a 'trilobite larva', due to its superficially resemblance to a trilobite.
-At this stage it has no telson yet, and the larva is lecithotrophic (non-feeding) and planktonic, subsisting on the maternal yolk before settling to the bottom to molt, which is when the telson first appear.
+Inside the egg, the embryo goes through four molts before it hatches into a larva, often called a 'trilobite larva' due to its superficial resemblance to a trilobite.
+At this stage it has no telson yet, and the larva is lecithotrophic (non-feeding) and planktonic, subsisting on the maternal yolk before settling to the bottom to molt, after which the telson first appears.
 Through a series of successive moults, the larva develops additional gills, increases the length of its caudal spine, and gradually assumes the adult form.
 Modern xiphosurans reach sexual maturity after about three years of growth.

 Evolutionary history

 The oldest known stem-Xiphosuran, Lunataspis, is known from the late Ordovician of Canada, around 445 million years ago.
-No xiphosurans are known from the following Silurian.
+Ciurcalimulus is the only Xiphosuran known from the following Silurian.
 Xiphosurida first appears during the late Devonian.
-A major radiation of freshwater xiphosurids, the Belinuridae is known from the Carboniferous, with the oldest representatives of the modern family Limulidae also possibly appearing during this time, though they only appear in abundance during the Triassic.
+A major radiation of freshwater xiphosurids, the Belinuridae, is known from the Carboniferous, with the oldest representatives of the modern family Limulidae also possibly appearing during this time, though they only appear in abundance during the Triassic.
 Another major radiation of freshwater xiphosurans, the Austrolimulidae, is known from the Permian and Triassic.
+As a group they have never showed much diversity in regard of species.
+Less than 50 fossil species are known from the Carboniferous period, when they were at their most diverse.
+The last common ancestor of modern limulids has been suggested to date to the Jurassic-Cretaceous boundary based on molecular clock dating though depending on phylogeny the fossil record may suggest a split as old as the Triassic.